-The cryptographic modules in iOS have been validated for compliance with U.S. Federal Information Processing Standards (FIPS) 140-2 Level 1 following each release since iOS 6.
-The cryptographic modules in iOS 10 are identical to those in iOS 9 and iOS 8, but as with each release, Apple submits the modules for re-validation.
-This program validates the integrity of cryptographic operations for Apple apps and third-party apps that properly utilize iOS cryptographic services.
+The cryptographic modules in iOS have been repeatedly validated for compliance with U.S. Federal Information Processing Standards (FIPS) 140-2 Level 1 following each release since iOS 6.
+As with each major release, Apple submits the modules to CMVP for re-validation when the iOS operating system is released.
+This program validates the integrity of cryptographic operations for Apple apps and third-party apps that properly utilize iOS cryptographic services and approved algorithms.